JohelEGP/Made_in_Abyss/doc/concepts.md

 \[ _Note:_  The `WeakQuantity` concept
 is satisfied by types
 that behave like quantities
-with respect to non unit-modifying operations. -- _end note_ ]
+with respect to operations
+that result in the same unit. -- _end note_ ]

 ```C++
 namespace mia::concepts {